 The potential for seasonal and spatial variability as well as temporal trends will be considered when selecting the statistical method for comparison.
-Data will also be displayed graphically using box-and-whisker plots to aid in interpretation of the statistical analysis.
+Data will also be displayed graphically using box-and-whisker plots, which provide a visual representation of the statistical properties and distribution of each dataset, to aid in interpretation of the statistical analysis.